Pints-and-Parathas/ClariScale/readme.md

 In browser Navigate to 127.0.0.1:8000<br/>

-**If you install a new package in the virtual environemnt you will need to generate a new requirements file** In Hackathon2024 directory with the venv activated run: python -m pip freeze > requirements.txt
+**If you install a new package in the virtual environemnt you will need to generate a new requirements file**<br/>
+In Hackathon2024 directory with the venv activated run:<br/>
+python -m pip freeze > requirements.txt<br/>